gabeklein/expressive-mvc/README.md

   });
   ```

-- Create an instance with any one of the normal `use` methods.
+- Create an instance with any one of our normal `use` methods.

   ```jsx
   const LoginPrompt = () => {